Non-Markovian models of opinion dynamics on temporal networks: Numerical computations

 \section{Numerical computations}

-In this section, we numerically investigate the time evolution of the opinion-dynamics models that we proposed in Section \ref{sec: models}.
-We study how the choice of WTD affects opinions dynamics by examining steady-state opinion clusters and the convergence time to a steady state for both homogeneous and heterogeneous scenarios on a variety of graphs.
+In this section, we numerically investigate the time evolution of the opinion models that we proposed in Section \ref{sec: models}.
+We study how WTDs affect opinions dynamics by examining steady-state opinion clusters and the time to converge to a steady state for both homogeneous and heterogeneous models on a variety of graphs.

-We compare the opinion-dynamics model \eqref{eq: model-discrete} with different WTDs on three types of graphs.
+We compare the opinion models \eqref{eq: model-discrete} with different WTDs on three types of graphs.
 The first graph is the largest connected component of the Caltech network from the {\sc Facebook100} data set \cite{traud2012social,red2011comparing}.
 The nodes are individuals and the edges encode Facebook ``friendships'' between those individuals on one day in fall 2005.
 The second type of network is a graph that we generate using the stochastic block model (SBM) $G(N,s,p,q)$, where $N$ denotes the number of nodes.
 We assign nodes uniformly at random to one of $s$ communities.
 We place edges between nodes in the same community with homogeneous and independent probability $p$, and we place edges between nodes in different communities with homogeneous and independent probability $q$.
 We run our simulations on only one SBM graph, but we expect to obtain similar results on other graphs that are generated by the same SBM.
 The third type of network is a complete weighted graph with random edge weights, which we draw independently from the uniform distribution on $[0,1]$.
-We generate 100 graphs from this network ensemble and use them in the study of the heterogeneous model \eqref{eq: model-discrete}.
+We generate 100 graphs from this network ensemble and use them in the study of the heterogeneous models \eqref{eq: model-discrete}.
 In Figure \ref{fig: graphs}, we show the sparsity patterns of the adjacency matrices of these graphs.

+We consider six different WTDs --- the Dirac delta, exponential, gamma, uniform, Pareto, and log-normal distributions.
+The WTDs are given by the formulas

+The mean of the WTDs in Equations \eqref{eq: Tdelta}--\eqref{eq: Texp} is equal to $\mu$.
+The mean of the log-normal WTD in \eqref{eq: TLN} is $\exp(\mu+\frac{\sigma^2}{2})$, where the parameters $\mu$ and $\sigma$ are the mean and standard deviation of a normal distribution.
+The mean of the Pareto WTD in \eqref{eq: Tpareto} is $1/(\alpha-1)$, where the parameter $\alpha > 1$ is called the Pareto index.
+The Dirac delta and uniform distributions are compactly supported, the gamma and exponential distributions have light tails (specifically, they decay exponentially), and the log-normal and Pareto distributions have heavy tails.
+We discretize the above WTDs (except for the Dirac delta distribution, which is already discrete) using uniform grids (with a spacing of $0.01$ between grid points) and approximate them by a sum of Dirac delta distributions (see Equation \eqref{eq: Ti-eq}).